-6.4.4 Lite Vent, Slide Vent (3 control lines)
+6.4.4 Lite Vent

 The Lite Vent is a fast deflation system capable of two modes of venting, similar to a Slide Vent, but with a different arrangement of shroud centralizing lines and more efficient in-flight venting.

 Three activation lines are fitted: RED-WHITE line for in-flight venting and closing the FD mode, RED line for activating the FD mode, and WHITE line for reseting the FD mode.